GX: a GPU-native gyrokinetic turbulence code for tokamak and stellarator design: Introduction

 \section{Introduction}

 Tokamaks and stellarators are fusion reactor concepts that use magnetic fields to reduce the rate of loss of particles, momentum, and energy from the reactor's toroidal confinement volume.
-Sophisticated but expensive technologies exist to inject fuel, angular momentum, and energy into the confinement volume at high rates.
-The fuel is a mixture of deuterium nuclei (D, which is naturally plentiful) and tritium nuclei (T, which must be manufactured).
-When the fuel pressure is high enough, DT fusion releases large amounts of energy, one-fifth in the form of helium nuclei and four-fifths as energetic neutrons.
-The charged helium nuclei are magnetically confined.
-They heat the reacting fuel but also dilute it, and so their inventory must be managed.
-The neutrons deposit their energy in an external blanket, which can be designed to produce both usable heat and tritium.
-The balances of supply and loss determine the operating conditions of the reactor.

 In general, the confining magnetic fields are produced both by magnets that surround the toroidal confinement region, and by currents flowing through the confined plasma.
 To a great extent, the detailed spatial patterns of magnetic fields determine whether the operating conditions of a tokamak or stellarator permit sustained thermonuclear fusion reactions.
 Consequently, a key step in the design of any tokamak or stellarator reactor is the evaluation of reactor performance as a function of magnetic geometry.